-NO STATEMENT CONTAINED IN THE PARENT HANDBOOK CREATES ANY GUARANTEE OF EMPLOYMENT OR CREATES ANY OBLIGATION, CONTRACTUAL OR OTHERWISE, ON THE PART OF F.A.C.T., INC.
+NO STATEMENT CONTAINED IN THE PARENT HANDBOOK CREATES ANY GUARANTEE OF EMPLOYMENT OR CREATES ANY OBLIGATION, CONTRACTUAL OR OTHERWISE, ON THE PART OF FACT, INC.

-F.A.C.T., INC. HAS THE RIGHT AT ANY TIME, WITHOUT PRIOR NOTICE, TO MODIFY, AMEND OR TERMINATE POLICIES WITHIN THE LIMITS AND RE-QUIREMENTS IMPOSED BY LAW.
+FACT, INC. HAS THE RIGHT AT ANY TIME, WITHOUT PRIOR NOTICE, TO MODIFY, AMEND OR TERMINATE POLICIES WITHIN THE LIMITS AND REQUIREMENTS IMPOSED BY LAW.

-F.A.C.T., Inc. is a non-profit, Equal Employment Opportunity employer/provider.
-We will not discriminate against any employee or applicant for employment or services on the basis of race, color, religion, sex, age, national origin, ancestry, marital status, physical or mental disability or veteran status.
+FACT, Inc. is a non-profit, Equal Employment Opportunity employer/provider.
+We will not discriminate against any employee or applicant for employment or services.

-USDA "JUSTICE FOR ALL"
+"JUSTICE FOR ALL"

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex including gender identity and sexual orientation), age, disability, and reprisal or retaliation for prior civil rights activity.
 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, and American Sign Language) should contact the responsible State or local Agency that administers the program or USDA's TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-4339.
-To file a program discrimination complaint, a complainant should complete a Form AD-3027, USDA Program Discrimination Compliant Form, which can be obtained online, at www.usda.gov/sites/default/files/ documents/usda-program-discrimination-complaint-form.pdf, from any USDA office, by calling (866) 632-9992, or by writing a letter addressed to USDA.
+To file a program discrimination complaint, a complainant should complete a Form AD-3027, USDA Program Discrimination Compliant Form, which can be obtained online, at www.usda.gov/sites/default/files/documents/usda-program-discrimination-complaint-form.pdf, from any USDA office, by calling (866) 632-9992, or by writing a letter addressed to USDA.
 The letter must contain the complainant's name, address, telephone number, and a written description of the alleged discriminatory action in sufficient detail to inform the Assistant Secretary for Civil Rights (ASCR) about the nature and date of an alleged civil rights violation.
 The completed AD-3027 form or letter must be submitted to USDA by: